We have information you must know before you buy the LX 470.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Lexus LX 470 is the best luxury sport-utility vehicle on the market today.
-Completely re-engineered and redesigned as a late-1998 model, it does everything a luxury SUV should.
-And it does those things extremely well.
+Lexus LX 470 is one of the best luxury sport-utility vehicle on the market today.
+It does everything a luxury SUV should and it does those things extremely well.
 The LX 470 offers crisp handling, a luxurious ride, a silky smooth V8 and an elegant interior.
 It is built to the highest standards of quality.
 Each body panel fits perfectly.
 Every switch, every moving part has the feel of fine craftsmanship.
 Interior materials are first class and occupants are swathed in luxury.
-When it comes to luxurious off-road vehicles, it just doesn't get any better than this.

-The full-time four-wheel-drive system is permanently engaged and utilizes a limited slip center differential to distribute torque.
-Throw in a locking center differential and a rear limited-slip differential and only the driver-or worn out tires-can be blamed for sticking one of these in the mud.
+The full-time four-wheel-drive system is permanently engaged and utilizes a limited-slip center differential to distribute torque.
+Throw in a locking center differential, a rear limited-slip differential and lots of suspension articulation and only the driver - or worn out tires - can be blamed for sticking one of these in the mud.

 Shock absorber damping is controlled electronically using feedback from various road sensors.
 The driver selects among four range settings according to personal preferences and the system constantly adjusts the semi-active shocks among 16 settings according to conditions.
 It's a sophisticated system and it works extremely well.
 The LX 470 rides smoothly over unpaved roads, but inspires driver confidence with taut response on twisty backroads.

 The rack-and-pinion steering provides sharp response.
 It's easy to turn the steering wheel in crowded parking lots, but does not isolate the driver on the open road.
-A new anti-lock brake system is designed to offer better performance off road than traditional ABS by avoiding early activation on slippery slopes.
-The big disc brakes feel responsive and stop this 5,400-pound vehicle in an amazingly short distance.
+The anti-lock brake system operates even in low range and is designed to offer better performance off road than traditional ABS by avoiding early activation on slippery slopes.
+ABS intervention decreases as road surface roughness increases or the grade steepens.
+That's a good feature because traditional ABS can lengthen braking distances considerably on unpaved roads.
+Big disc brakes offer good response and seem to stop this 5,400-pound vehicle in a surprisingly short distance.